tsvetelinda/html-css-course/02-css-box-model-and-typography/README.md

 ### `position: static;`
 * the default state of every element
 * puts the element into its normal position in the document layout flow
-* it will **NOT** react to the following properties: top, bottom, left, right, z-index
+* it will `NOT react` to the following properties: `top, bottom, left, right, z-index`

 ### `position: relative;`
 * the element remains in the normal document flow, but its final position can be offset sing the top, bottom, left, right, z-index properties.
-* the space it originally occupies in the layout is preserved, even though the element itself is moved
+* this option can be set to a parent element, if we would like to position a child, according to its parent.

 ### `position: absolute;`
 * the element is removed from the normal document flow, and its final position can be modified, using the top, bottom, left, right, z-index properties.